Get smart about antibiotics: When are antibiotics right for you?

 Thankfully, most common viruses that cause cold and flu-like symptoms resolve within 7-10 days.
 They can be miserable at the time, however, which is why contacting your medical provider is an important way to reduce or even completely mask those symptoms.

-Tailored strategies that don't require antibiotics can help get patients feeling like themselves again while waiting for the immune system to completely resolve the infection.
+Tailored strategies that don't require antibiotics can help patients feel like themselves again while waiting for the immune system to completely resolve the infection.

 If symptoms continue after 10 days, talk to your provider, as you may be in the 2% of people where a bacterial infection is mimicking a virus.
 Also, keep in mind that bronchitis is almost always viral, and does not require an antibiotic.